the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 const updatedResult = Object.assign({}, this.state.result, updatedHits);
 ~~~~~~~~

-Latter objects will overwrite former merged objects when they share the same property names.
+Latter objects will override former merged objects when they share the same property names.
 Now let's do it in the `onDismiss()` method:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~